Evidence and quantification of memory effects in competitive first passage events: Results

 We now consider two perfectly absorbing targets at positions $x_1=0$ and $x_2=L$ (with $0<x_0<L$).
 The random walk ends whenever one of these two regions is reached and we aim to calculate $\pi_i$, the probability that the target $i\in\{1;2\}$ is reached first.
 In the single target problem \cite{guerin16,levernier2019survival,levernier2020kinetics}, it was previously shown that a key quantity to predict first passage statistics is the average trajectory after first contact, if the random walker were allowed to continue its motion.
 We thus introduce $\mu_1(t)$ and $\mu_2(t)$, the average trajectories at a time $t$ after a first contact with targets $1$ and $2$, respectively.
 The following probabilistic argument enables one to understand why $\mu_1$ and $\mu_2$ are inherently linked to the splitting probabilities.
 At long times, the average of $x(t)$ (without targets) is clearly $x_0$, but on the other hand the average of $x$ can be computed by partitioning over the first contacts with each of the targets, leading to

 Note that, for the (Markovian) Brownian motion, $\mu_1=0$ and $\mu_2=L$ so that the above argument leads to the well-known result $\pi_2=x_0/L$.
 In the more general case of non-Markovian processes, this equations is key to evaluate $\pi_1$ (and $\pi_2=1-\pi_1$), but requires the knowledge of $\mu_1$ and $\mu_2$.
-A self-consistent equation for $\mu_1$ and $\mu_2$ can be obtained by assuming that the statistics of trajectories after a first contact is Gaussian, with the same covariance as that of the original process (see Supplementary Information (SI), Section A).
-These assumptions are well supported by simulations (Supplementary Figure 1 in SI, Section B).
+A self-consistent equation for $\mu_1$ and $\mu_2$ can be obtained by assuming that the statistics of trajectories after a first contact is Gaussian, with the same covariance as that of the original process (see Supplementary Materials (SM), Section I).
+These assumptions are well supported by simulations (Fig. \ref{fig:checkHist} in SM, Section II).
 The equations for $\mu_1,\mu_2$ are, for $i\in\{1,2\}$:

 with